canalplus/rx-player/doc/api/index.md

     If not set or set to undefined we don't know whether that video track contains an interpretation in sign language.

-  - ``isTrickModeTrack`` (``Boolean``): If set to `true`, the track is a trick mode track.
-The trick mode track proposes video content that is often encoded with a very low framerate because the content is not intended to be played at regular framerate and because the chunks must be faster to load for sthe client.

   - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to the video track.
+It contains the same properties that a video track, exepct the trickModeTracks property.
 It is undefined if no available tracks.
 When changing the playback rate with [setPlaybackRate](#setPlaybackRate), the RxPlayer will switch to the first of these tracks, if it is defined.

 --